 The free version is enough if you are quickly setting up a website from one of the free demos.
 Also, it is useful if you want only minimal adjustments.

-For example, if you want a grid layout for your blog or WooCommerce store, you will need the premium license.
+For example, if you want a grid layout for your blog or WooCommerce store, you need the premium license.
 The same is the case with a custom header or pagination.

 Plans & Pricing

 Unlike some other premium themes like OceanWP, Astra Pro allows you to use it on unlimited sites with a single license.
-It is highly economical if you designer or developer who plans to use the same theme on multiple websites.
+It is highly economical if you are a designer or developer who plans to use the same theme on multiple websites.

 2 Disadvantages of Astra